 Rule #2: Don’t order checks from unknown individuals/companies.
 This goes for both websites (no matter how slick they might look) as well as telemarketers (no matter how honest they might sound).

 So if you don’t order through your bank, and you don’t order through a little known company, then what should you do?
 Simple, focus on reputable check printers.
-While I don’t have an exhaustive list of such printers, I do have some experience in this area… In the past, we have usually order checks through Current, which we originally discovered years and years ago through a circular in our Sunday paper.
+While I don’t have an exhaustive list of such printers, I do have some experience in this area… In the past, we have usually order checks through Carousel Checks, which we originally discovered years and years ago through a circular in our Sunday paper.

 A bit more digging has, however, revealed that Sam’s Club and Wal-Mart have entered the check printing business (here and here, although both sites can be accessed direct from the Wal-Mart and Sam’s homepages).
 Whatever your opinion of the Wal-Mart corporation, their checks are pretty darn cheap, and there’s also pretty much no chance that they’ll decide to steal your identity and drain your bank account.